kyma-project/test-infra/task/go-unit-tests/0.1/README.md

 # Unit Tests for Go Code

-A unit-test-go Task is used to run unit tests for go code.
+A unit-test-go Task is used to run unit tests for Go code.
-Task is tailored to be triggered by prow as a prowjob.
+The task is tailored to be triggered by Prow as a ProwJob.
 It uses a golangci-lint tool to run the tests.
-The golangci tool config is stored in the .golangci.yaml file in a repository hosting tested code.
+The GolangCI tool config is stored in the `.golangci.yaml` file in a repository hosting tested code.

 ## Compatibility

-- **Tekton** v0.36.0 and above
+- Tekton v0.36.0 and above

 ## Install